alexHoggett/CV/README.md

 <a href="#projects">Projects</a> | <a href="#experience">Experience</a> | <a href="#education">Education</a> | <a href="#skills">Skills</a> | <a href="https://www.linkedin.com/in/alex-shabib-hoggett-7597041b7/">LinkedIn</a>
 </h3>

 I'm a recent graduate of Makers Academy and a passionate and empathetic full-stack software engineer working with Javascript, Ruby and Python.
-Driven by industry best-practices, collaboration and self-growth, I bring a natural curiosity and energy to my work in web-development, across the stack.With a degree in Creative Computing from Goldsmiths, University of London, I have a solid foundation in both computer science and creative problem-solving.
+Driven by industry best-practices, collaboration and self-growth, I bring a natural curiosity and energy to my work in web-development, across the stack.
+With a degree in Creative Computing from Goldsmiths, University of London, I have a solid foundation in both computer science and creative problem-solving.
 In addition, my extensive experience leading teams in high-end catering has honed my communication, collaboration, and project management skills.
 My technical and soft skills, combined with my endless appetite for learning and growth, make me an exceptional candidate for any junior position.

 ## Projects